ucsb-wsg/web-accessibility/web-accessibility-guidelines.md

 #### 5. Ensure that your web page can be viewed by people with color blindness.

-For more information on testing your page for “color accessibility: go to http://colorfilter.wickline.org/ or http://www.vischeck.com (both pages have a filter though which you can run your web page to test for color discernability).
+For more information on testing your page for "color accessibility: go to http://colorfilter.wickline.org/ or http://www.vischeck.com (both pages have a filter though which you can run your web page to test for color discernability).
 Some other simple techniques for testing color combinations are to print your web page on a black